List of 30 Rock characters: Kathy Geiss

 Kathy Geiss (Marceline Hugot) is Don Geiss' daughter.
 She is a strange middle-aged woman and appears to suffer from rosacea.
 Kathy likes unicorns, Mark Wahlberg and soap operas.
 She may possibly be neurodivergent, sometimes harms herself and is oblivious to fiancé Devon Banks' homosexuality and contempt for her.
 She has been seen putting pocket watches and toy race cars in her mouth and eating flowers.
-She rarely speaks, very occasionally saying single words (such as "kiss kiss kiss" in "Do-Over"), but is a highly gifted singer and musician, once performing a beautiful rendition of "I Dreamed a Dream", in a send-up of the Susan Boyle performance.
+She rarely speaks, occasionally saying single words (such as "kiss kiss kiss" in "Do-Over"), but is a highly gifted singer and musician, once performing a beautiful rendition of "I Dreamed a Dream", in a send-up of the Susan Boyle performance.
 She later performed "Ave Maria" as a trumpet solo.
 When her father was in a coma, Kathy held the titles of chairman and CEO of GE and President of East Coast Television and Microwave Oven Programming.
 In truth, Kathy was only a figurehead, while her fiancé, Devon Banks, ran the company from behind the scenes.
 Her appearance in "Idiots Are People Three!" suggests that she has taken over GE after her father's death.
 Also in "Idiots Are People Three!", it is revealed that she has invented a "calming box" specifically for elderly people.
 She later agrees with Jack and Devon to give money to a hospital in exchange that NBC's new mascot be "Majellica the Unicorn".
 Her invention of the hug machine (to hug the elderly) is then revealed to be defective and it's implied an old woman was crushed to death.

 Appears In: "Jack Gets in the Game", "Succession", "Sandwich Day", "Do-Over", "Reunion", "Audition Day", "Don Geiss, America and Hope", "Argus", "Idiots Are People Three!", "Hogcock!"